SunilKumar2501/NER-/README.md

-NER - Name Entity Extraction"\n"
-Web Application using Flask
+NER - Name Entity Extraction Web Application using Flask"\n" I have used RapidApi for NER API."\n"
 Languages used:
 1. Python
 2. Flask